KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Autobahn by JockeyDoe](https://github.com/JockeyDoe/MMM-Autobahn)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Deprecated: Found `require("native-request")` in file `node_helper.js`: Replace it with built-in fetch.
 4. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 5. Warning: No LICENSE file.

 ### [MMM-AutoDimmer by Fifteen15Studios](https://github.com/Fifteen15Studios/MMM-AutoDimmer)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-AvfallshentingOslo by blixhavn](https://github.com/blixhavn/MMM-AvfallshentingOslo)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-aviationwx by stuloh](https://github.com/stuloh/MMM-aviationwx)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `MagicMirror2` in file `MMM-aviationwx.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.